-Did you know that there are so many health benefits of gelatin?
-I recommend that everyone include gelatin in their diet.
-Everyone.
+Did you know that there are many health benefits of gelatin?
 The health benefits of gelatin include improved gut health, skin health, nail health and so much more.
 But the quality of the gelatin you use is extremely important.
 Keep reading to learn what kind of gelatin you should be eating daily and more about the health benefits of gelatin.

-The book Nourishing Traditions outlines the many health benefits of gelatin and I now routinely tell people to incorporate this superfood into their diet daily.
-In fact, I personally eat 2-3 scoops of powdered grassfed gelatin per day and try to drink at least one cup of bone broth daily.
-That’s how much I love this stuff.
+The book Nourishing Traditions outlines the many health benefits of gelatin and I personally eat 2 scoops of powdered grass fed gelatin or collagen per day and try to drink at least one cup of bone broth daily.
+That's how much I love this stuff.

 As I mentioned earlier, there are many health benefits of gelatin including:

-- It helps support bone and joint function and recovery from injury due to its effects on cartilage
+- It helps support bone health and joint function and recovery from injury due to its effects on cartilage.

-- The glycine in gelatin can help fight inflammation and improve sleep
+- The glycine in gelatin can lead to reduced inflammation and can help improve sleep.

-- Is an easily digestible protein source that contains 18 amino acids (and 6 grams of protein per tablespoon)
+- Is an easily digestible protein source that contains essential amino acids including 18 amino acids (and 6 grams of protein per tablespoon).

 I wanted to talk a little more about a few of those health benefits because I think they are so important.

 Note, the information in this post is not to be taken as medical advice.
 Always check with your own doctor or health care practitioners before making any diet or supplement changes.